-On October 3, 2017 (the acquisition date), we completed a tender offer for all of the outstanding common stock of Kite Pharma, Inc. (Kite) for \$180 per share in cash.
+On October 3, 2017 (the Kite acquisition date), we completed a tender offer for all of the outstanding common stock of Kite Pharma, Inc. (Kite) for \$180 per share in cash.
 As a result, Kite became our wholly-owned subsidiary.
-The acquisition of Kite helps establish our foundation for improving the treatment of hematological malignancies and solid tumors
+The acquisition of Kite helps establish our foundation for improving the treatment of hematological malignancies and solid tumors.

-The consideration transferred for the acquisition was \$11,155 million, consisting of \$10,420 million in cash to the outstanding Kite common stockholders, \$645 million cash payment to vested equity award holders, \$15 million to warrant holders and \$75 million representing the portion of the replaced stock-based awards attributable to the pre-combination period.
+The consideration transferred for the acquisition of Kite was \$11,155 million, consisting of \$10,420 million in cash to the outstanding Kite common stockholders, \$645 million cash payment to vested equity award holders, \$15 million to warrant holders and \$75 million representing the portion of the replaced stock-based awards attributable to the pre-combination period.
 In addition, \$733 million was excluded from the consideration transferred, representing the portion of the replaced stock-based awards attributable to the post combination period, which is expected to be recognized through 2021.

 The acquisition of Kite was accounted for as a business combination using the acquisition method of accounting.
-This method requires, among other things, that assets acquired and liabilities assumed be recognized at fair value as of the acquisition date.
-The fair value estimates for the assets acquired and liabilities assumed in the acquisition have not yet been finalized as of March 31, 2018 and we did not make any measurement period adjustments to the preliminary acquisition date fair value estimates during the three months ended March 31, 2018.
+This method requires, among other things, that assets acquired and liabilities assumed be recognized at fair value as of the Kite acquisition date.
+The fair value estimates for the assets acquired and liabilities assumed in the acquisition have not yet been finalized as of June 30, 2018.
+During the three months ended June 30, 2018, we recorded a \$35 million reduction to goodwill due to revision of deferred income taxes as a result of finalization of Kite's pre-acquisition federal income tax return.

-The following table summarizes the preliminary acquisition date fair values of assets acquired and liabilities assumed, and the consideration transferred (in millions):
+The following table summarizes the preliminary Kite acquisition date fair values of assets acquired and liabilities assumed, and the consideration transferred (in millions):

 Cash and cash equivalents \$652

 Identifiable intangible assets:

 Indefinite-lived intangible assets - IPR&D 8,950

 Outlicense acquired 91

-Deferred income taxes (1,606)
+Deferred income taxes (1,571)

 Other assets acquired (liabilities assumed), net 81

-Total identifiable net assets 8,168
+Total identifiable net assets 8,203

-Goodwill 2,987
+Goodwill 2,952

 Total consideration transferred \$11,155

 We will be able to complete our valuation when we obtain additional information, primarily related to certain forecast assumptions used to perform our preliminary valuation of intangibles and estimates to record the benefit of certain tax attributes.
-Changes to these assumptions and estimates could cause an impact to the valuation of assets acquired, including intangible assets, goodwill and the related tax impacts of the acquisition.
-We expect to finalize these amounts as soon as possible but no later than one year from the acquisition date.
+Changes to these assumptions and estimates could cause an impact to the valuation of assets acquired, including intangible assets, goodwill and the related tax impacts of the acquisition of Kite.
+We expect to finalize these amounts as soon as possible but no later than one year from the Kite acquisition date.